-Nominees for Election as Directors Number of Common Shares (1) Number of Options (2) Number of Awards (3) PETER GOUDIE New South Wales, Australia Director since July 17, 2008 923,850 520,000 69,000 DSUs 102,000 SARs 33,333 RSUs Independent Committee membership: Audit Committee; Human Resources and Compensation Committee Board meetings attended in 2014: 100% (15 of 15) Mr. Goudie was Executive Vice President (Marketing) of Inco Limited and then Vale (formerly Vale Inco) from January 1997 to February 2008.
+Nominees for Election as Directors Number of Common Shares (1) Number of Options (2) Number of Awards (3) PETER GOUDIE New South Wales, Australia Director since July 17, 2008 923,850 670,000 69,000 DSUs 102,000 SARs 277,918RSUs Independent Committee membership: Audit Committee; Human Resources and Compensation Committee Board meetings attended in 2015: 100% (14 of 14) Mr. Goudie was Executive Vice President (Marketing) of Inco Limited and then Vale (formerly Vale Inco) from January 1997 to February 2008.
 Mr. Goudie was also responsible for the strategy, negotiation, construction and operation of Inco's joint venture production projects in Asia.
 He was employed with Inco since 1970 in increasingly more senior accounting and financial roles in Australia, Indonesia, Singapore and Hong Kong, before becoming Managing Director (later President and Managing Director) of Inco Pacific Ltd. in Hong Kong in 1988.
 He is an Australian CPA.
-SCOTT M. HAND Ontario, Canada 1,650,000 780,000 521,343 DSUs 153,000 SARs Director since June 27, 2008 Independent 104,166 RSUs Committee membership: Corporate Governance and Nominating Committee Board meetings attended in 2014: 93 % (14 of 15) November 2009, and a dire Corporation International.
-Mr LLC (non-woven materials), Museum of Contemporary A resource sector.
-Mr. Hand w. from April 2002 until he retir was President of Inco an Development and Law.
-Mr. College and a Juris Doctorate Hand also serves on the bo the World Wildlife Fund (rt and a number of private as the Chairman and Chief red from Inco in January 20 d held positions in Stra Hand received a Bachelo ards of Boyd Technologies Canada, the Massachusetts companies in the mineral Executive Officer of Inco 07.
-Prior to that, Mr. Hand tegic Planning, Business PETER C. JONES Alberta, Canada Director since November 17, 2008 65,250 520,000 69,000 DSUs 102,000 SARs Independent Committee membership: Audit Committee; Corporate Governance and Nominating Committee; Health, Safety and Environment Committee Board meetings attended in 2014: 93 % (14 of 15) Mr. Jones is a director of Corporation.
-Prior to 2007 he of Inco Limited, and before t Bay Mining and Smelting C mining experience. was President, Chief Opera that President and Chief Ex o.
-Ltd. Mr. Jones has over ting Officer and a director ecutive Officer of Hudson 40 years of international FRANK MARZOLI Quebec, Canada 4,697,500 (4) 570,000 69,000 DSUs 102,000 SARs Director since May 11, 2007 Independent 25,000 RSUs Committee membership: Corporate Governance and Nominating Committee; Health, Safety and Environment Committee Board meetings attended in 2014: 100 % (15 of 15) Mr. Marzoli is the President, Chief Executive Officer and Chairman of Marbaw International Nickel Corporation, a position held since December 2006.
-He is also the President, Chief Executive Officer and sole director of Marzcorp Oil & Gas Inc. since July 2008.
-Marbaw held a 100% interest in the Marbaw Claims, which were sold to Royal Nickel in March 2007.
+SCOTT M. HAND Ontario, Canada Director since June 27, 2008 2,000,000 1,005,000 521,343 DSUs 153,000 SARs 652,024RSUs Independent Executive Chairman Committee membership: Corporate Governance and Nominating Committee Board meetings attended in 2015: 100 % (14 of 14) Mr. Hand is the Executive Chairman of the Corporation, a position held since November 2009, and a director of Legend Gold Corp. and Chinalco Mining Corporation International.
+Mr. Hand also serves on the boards of Boyd Technologies LLC (non-woven materials), Universal Helicopters Newfoundland and Labrador LF (a Labrador Inuit controlled company), the Massachusetts Museum of Contemporary Art and a number of private companies in the mineral resource sector.
+Mr. Hand was the Chairman and Chief Executive Officer of Inco from April 2002 until he retired from Inco in January 2007.
+Prior to that, Mr. Hand was President of Inco and held positions in Strategic Planning, Business Development and Law.
+Mr. Hand received a Bachelor of Arts from Hamilton College and a Juris Doctorate from Cornel University.
+PETER C. JONES Alberta, Canada Director since November 17, 2008 65,250 670,000 69,000 DSUs 102,000 SARs Independent Committee membership: Audit Committee; Corporate Governance and Nominating Committee; Health, Safety and Environment Committee Board meetings attended in 2015: 93 % (13 of 14) Mr. Jones is a director of a number of companies, including Lundin Minin Corporation.
+Prior to 2007 he was President, Chief Operating Officer and a director of Inco Limited, and before that President and Chief Executive Officer of Hudson Bay Mining and Smelting Co.
+Ltd. Mr. Jones has over 40 years of international mining experience.
+FRANK MARZOLI Quebec, Canada 4,447,500 (4) 720,000 69,000 DSUs 102,000 SARs Director since May 11, 2007 Independent 220,460RSUs Committee membership: Corporate Governance and Nominating Committee; Health, Safety and Environment Committee Board meetings attended in 2015: 100 % (14 of 14) Mr. Marzoli is the President, Chief Executive Officer and Chairman of Marbaw International Nickel Corporation, a position held since December 2006.
+He is also the President, Chief Executive Officer and sole director of Marzorp Oil & Gas Inc. since July 2008.
+Marbaw held a 100% interest in the Marbaw Claims, which were sold to RNC in March 2007.
 In 1971, Mr. Marzoli joined the import business specializing in Asian countries.
 In 2004, Mr. Marzoli left the import business to pursue the resource sector full time.